SciRooPlot/SciRooPlot/README.md

 For example in all of our plotting macros many lines of code are beeing spent on primitive tasks like opening files, reading in the desired data from a directory or list substructure of the .root file and then applying the plotting layout.
 Knowing this, most of us already created levels of abstraction to reduce the verbosity in terms of functions that can at least automatize ones own particular use cases.
 In an ideal world the scientist shall not spend his time thinking about how to open files and traverse through a file structure (which is of course needed to keep your data organized).
 I dont want to keep inventing new temporary names for the data which I extract from a file for no other reason but to put it into a plot.
-I dont want to think about wether the file I just opened owns the histogram leaving me with a pointer into nothing when being closed.
+I dont want to think about wether the file I just opened owns the histogram leaving me with a pointer to nothing when being closed.
 I dont want to be responsible for each and every temporary histogram that I extracted and take care that it is properly deleted.
 I dont want to think about how a graph or a function needs to be handled differently than a histogram.
 All I want to do is tell the program:
 > Take data X and Y from files A and B respectively and put both in a plot that should look like I tell you to.
 >